d1vanov/libquentier/CodingStyle.md

         b = c;
     }

 Another point about curly braces usage is where to put the opening curly brace: at the end of the first line of the conditional operator or loop operator or at the beginning of the next line.
-The best approach seems to be using both options as appropriate: for small enough operator bodies it seems better to leave the opening curly brace at the end of the operator' first line.
-However, if the operator's body involves many lines, say, more than 6 or 7, it looks better with the opening curly brace put at the beginning of the next line.
+The best approach seems to be using both options as appropriate: for small enough operator bodies without inner indentation level changes it seems better to leave the opening curly brace at the end of the operator's first line as it makes the code be aligned more compactly while staying perfectly readable.
+However, if the operator's body involves many lines, say, more than 6 or 7, or has multiple inner indentation level changes within it, it looks better with the opening curly brace put at the beginning of the next line.

+Examples:

+    if (a > b) {
+        something(a, b);
+        somethingElse(a, b);
+    }

+    if (c > d)
+    {
+        thingOne(c);
+        thingTwo(d);
+        thingThree(c, d);
+        if (d > e) {
+            thingFour(d, e);
+        }
+    }

+    if (d > e)
+    {
+        if (f < e) {
+            thingFive(f, e);
+        }
+    }

-One exception from this rule is the one for class declarations: please always put the opening curvy brace for the class content on the next line after the class declaration:
+In class declarations the opening curly brace should always be placed on the next line after the declaration:

     class MyClass
     {
         // < class contents >
     };

-Another exception is for function/method implementations: please always put the opening curvy brace for the function/method content on the next line after the function/method definition:
+In function/method implementations the opening curly brace should also always be placed on the next line after the function/method definition:

-    void MyClass::myFunction
+    void MyClass::myMethod()
     {
         // < method implementation contents >
+    }

+    void myFunction()
+    {
+        // < function implementation contents >
     }

 Finally, please let the closing curly brace fully occupy its line of code, don’t append anything to it.
 For example, do this: